McGillRocketTeam/payload-2025/utils/pld_parser/README.md

 If you're in the current directory, use can run the parser with `./parse` on UNIX and `.\parse.exe` on Windows.
 If you're in the project root, you can run the parser with `./utils/pld_parser/parse` or `.\utils\pld_parser\parse.exe`.

+Put the `-a | --accelerometer` or `-t | --telemetry` flags anywhere in the argument list to make the parser only save the acceleromter or telemetry data respectively.

 Each argument to the parser should be a path to a `.pld` file (case insensitive).
 For each file passed to the parser, two `.csv` files will be created in the same directory as the corresponding `.pld` file.
 One will contain the telemetry data, and one will contain the accelerometer data.